-Transit signal priority is the modification of either the operations or the environment for public transport vehicles moving through an intersection.
-Transit signal priority improves transit efficiency and reduces unnecessary signal delay.
+Priority intersection treatment, also known as transit signal priority, is the modification of either the operations or the environment for public transport vehicles moving through an intersection.
+Priority intersection treatment improves transit efficiency and reduces unnecessary signal delay.

 Measures include: